mirai-vision/mirai-vision.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Congratulations to Prof. Sudhakar for getting the ANRF PMECRG Grant.
+Congratulations to Prof. Sudhakar on being awarded the ANRF PMECRG Grant! 🎉